Common origin for black holes in both high mass X-ray binaries and gravitational-wave sources: BH masses

-In Figure~\ref{fig.bhmass} we show the dependence of the Helium core mass on metallicity for single stars obtained with the stellar wind treatment presented in~\cite{Belczynski2010b}.
-The helium core mass is a good approximation of the BH mass since binary interactions (Roche Lobe Overflow or common envelope evolution) tend to remove the H-rich envelope from stars in close binaries (progenitors of BH-BH mergers if these form through isolated binary evolution).
-The lower the metallicity, the lower opacity in stellar atmospheres and the lower wind mass loss produces progressively higher mass BHs with decreasing metallicity.
+In Fig.~\ref{fig.bhmass}, we show the dependence of the helium core mass on metallicity for single stars obtained with the stellar wind treatment presented in~\cite{Belczynski2010b}.
+The helium core mass is a good approximation of the BH mass since binary interactions (Roche Lobe overflow or common envelope evolution) tend to remove the H-rich envelope from stars in close binaries (progenitors of BH-BH mergers if these form through isolated binary evolution).
+The lower the metallicity, the lower the opacity in stellar atmospheres, and the lower the wind mass loss, which produces progressively higher mass BHs with decreasing metallicity.

-Cyg X-1 is located in the Milky Way disc, which hosts stars that have metallicity values that are close to solar ($Z=0.014$~\cite{Asplund2009}).
-For such metallicity, we obtain a maximum BH mass of $M_{\rm BH}\sim20\msun$, which is consistent with the highest mass stellar-origin BH known in Milky Way for the same Cyg X-1 ($M_{\rm BH}=21\msun$~\cite{Miller2021}).
+Cyg X-1 is located in the Milky Way disc, which hosts stars that have metallicity values that are close to solar ($Z=0.014$,~\citealt{Asplund2009}).
+For such values, we obtain a maximum BH mass of $M_{\rm BH}\sim20\msun$, which is consistent with the highest mass stellar-origin BH known in the Milky Way for the same Cyg X-1 ($M_{\rm BH}=21\msun$,~\citealt{MillerJones2021}).
 LMC X-1 is located in the Large Magellanic Cloud ($Z \approx 0.005$) and M33 X-7 in M33 galaxy ($Z=0.01$).
 In this metallicity range, BHs are not expected to be more massive than $M_{\rm BH}\sim35\msun$.

-The LVK BH-BH mergers have already been detected (O3) to significant redshifts of $z \lesssim 0.7$.
-The detected BH-BH mergers may have formed even at much larger redshifts due to non-zero delay time between star formation and BH-BH mergers~\citep{Dominik2012,Fishbach2021b}.
-Therefore, galaxies and stars that can produce BH-BH mergers cover a wide range of metallicity.
-It is even claimed that Population III (metal-free) stars ($Z=0$) can contribute to LVK detections ~\citep{Kinugawa2014}.
+LVK BH-BH mergers have already been detected (O3) to significant redshifts of $z \lesssim 0.7$.
+The detected BH-BH mergers may have formed even at much larger redshifts due to non-zero delay times between star formation and BH-BH mergers~\citep{Dominik2012,Fishbach2021b}.
+Therefore, galaxies and stars that can produce BH-BH mergers cover a wide range of metallicities.
+It is even claimed that Population III (metal-free) stars ($Z=0$) may contribute to LVK detections ~\citep{Kinugawa2014}.
 Assuming a metallicity range $Z=0.0001-0.02$ for LVK we obtain a broad range of BH mass: $\sim 3-90\msun$.
 This range is consistent with the LVK BH mass estimates in BH-BH mergers. {The recent discovery of a $M_{\rm BH} \approx 33\msun$ BH in the binary Gaia BH3 \citep{Gaia33msun} strongly supports a scenario in which metal-poor massive stars are progenitors of the high-mass BHs observed by LVK \citep[see e.g.][]{Olejak2020a}.} In conclusion, the same model of stellar evolution produces correct mass ranges for the three discussed HMXB BHs (narrow) and LVK BHs (wide).